ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 | **POP3**          | 995 | 995      | 110      |
 | **IMAP4**         | 993 | 143, 993 | 143      |

-All the authentication is based on username/password credentials.
+All the authentications are based on the username/password credentials.

-Note that when the `'from` field is not provided in an `email:Message`, the `username` field of the initialization argument to the `email:SmtpClient` is set as the `from` address of an email to be sent with SMTP.
+>**Note:** When the `'from` field is not provided in an `email:Message`, the `username` field of the initialization argument of the `email:SmtpClient` is set as the `from` address of an email to be sent with SMTP.

 ## Message Content and Attachments

-An `email:Message` prepared to be sent, can have the text body content, `body`, and/or HTML body content, `htmlBody`.
+An `email:Message` prepared to be sent can have the text body content, `body`, and/or HTML body content (`htmlBody`).
-When emails are received with POP3 or IMAP, text email bodies and HTML bodies of the email are captured by `body` and `htmlBody` fields of `email:Message` respectively.
+When emails are received with POP3 or IMAP, the text email bodies and HTML bodies of the email are captured by the `body` and `htmlBody` fields of the `email:Message` respectively.

-When sending emails with SMTP, there are four options to specify email `attachments` in `email:Message`.
+When sending emails with SMTP, there are four options to specify the email `attachments` in the `email:Message`.

-1. With `email:Attachment` type which points to an attachment file along with its content-type
+1. With the `email:Attachment` type, which points to an attachment file along with its content-type
-2. With an array of `email:Attachment` type
+2. With an array of the `email:Attachment` type
-3. With `mime:Entity` type
+3. With the `mime:Entity` type
-4. With an array of `mime:Entity` type
+4. With an array of the `mime:Entity` type

 Option 1 and 2 are designed for ordinary users to attach files from the local machine along with its content-type.
 Option 3 and 4 are designed for advanced users who have programming knowledge to define complex MIME typed data attachments.

-Following is an example of attaching a PDF file to an email with option 1.
+The following is an example of attaching a PDF file to an email with option 1.

 ```ballerina
 email:Attachment pdfAttachment = {filePath: "path/to/application.pdf", contentType: "application/pdf"};